Diuris heberlei

-Diuris heberlei, commonly called Heberle's donkey orchid, is a species of orchid which is endemic to the south-west of Western Australia.
+Diuris heberlei, commonly known as Heberle's donkey orchid, is a species of orchid which is endemic to the south-west of Western Australia.
 It has three to five linear leaves at its base and up to four bright yellow flowers with a reddish brown border around the labellum callus.
-It is found along the south coast and is one of the last Diuris to flower in Western Australia.
+It is found along the south coast and is one of the last Diuris species to flower in Western Australia.

 Description

 Diuris heberlei is a tuberous, perennial herb with between three and five linear leaves at its base, each leaf 100-150 mm long and 2-3 mm wide.
 Up to five bright yellow flowers 30-35 mm wide are borne on a flowering stem 200-500 mm tall.
 The dorsal sepal is more or less erect, narrow egg-shaped with a tapered tip, 12-16 mm long and 7-9 mm wide.
 The lateral sepals are linear to sword-shaped, greenish brown, 18-24 mm long, 4-5 mm wide, turned downwards and parallel to each other.
 The petals are more or less erect or turned backwards, spread apart from each other, 11-16 mm long and 8-11 mm wide on a brownish or blackish stalk 6-8 mm long.
 The labellum is 12-18 mm long and has three lobes.
 The centre lobe is broadly egg-shaped, 10-13 mm wide with a low ridge with brown markings near its base.
 The side lobes are egg-shaped, 6-10 mm long and 4-7 mm wide.
 There are two ridge-like calli about 8 mm long near the mid-line of the base of the labellum and bordered with reddish brown.
 Flowering occurs between late December and February.